 - management fees

-We discuss this methodology with each client in the onset of our relationship and at each review meeting (which are held once or twice a year at the client’s preference).
-We also discuss their option to authorize Jeff K Ross to use his discretion, regarding the allocation and re-balancing of their advisory investment accounts.
+We discuss this methodology with each client in the onset of our relationship and at each review meeting (which are held once or twice a year at each client’s preference).
+We also discuss their option to authorize Jeff K. Ross to use his discretion, regarding the allocation and re-balancing of their advisory investment accounts.